-Landscape designer Michelle Comeau of Carmel, California (831/620-0111), uses the techniques at far right to cut back grasses for her clients.
+Landscape designer Michelle Comeau of Carmel, California (831/620-0111), uses the techniques below to cut back grasses for her clients.
 Her best advice: Match the right method to the types of grasses you grow, whether warm-season or cool-season kinds, and trim at the appropriate time.

 Deciduous (warm-season) grasses’ foliage turns brown in fall before plants go dormant.
 Their billowy silhouettes are majestic in winter, so wait to cut them back until late winter or early spring, when new growth appears from the base; plants will regrow quickly.
 (In areas of high fire risk, cut back when foliage turns brown.)
 If necessary, also divide large, old clumps of grasses.
 Dig out the plant, then use a saw or shovel to cut the rootball in half or in quarters vertically; don’t dislodge the soil around the roots.
 Replant divisions immediately.

 Evergreen (cool-season) grasses have foliage that generally stays green through winter, though cold snaps can kill off top growth.
 Some types, such as feather reed grass, are semievergreen.
 Cut these grasses back in late winter or early spring.
 Divide old clumps in fall, winter, or spring.